astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

 Fluent-builder method for initializing the operation engine object.
-This is the object that actually schedules and runs the file-renaming tasks and provides user feedback.
+This the object that actually schedules and runs the file-renaming tasks and provides user feedback.